 The importance of the right vet

-This will stand them in good stead from day one, since an experienced vet will be help you monitor the growth of a naturally slow-growing Singapura kitten.
+This will stand them in good stead from day one, since an experienced vet will help you monitor the growth of a naturally slow-growing Singapura kitten.
 In particular, they will know the difference between small but healthy for the breed, and too small.

 The enchanting Singapura cat enjoys an average lifespan of between 10-15 years.